Accordion

 To move Accordion Tabs:

-3. Alternate method: click and hold on the 10-dot handle on the component toolbar and move the Accordion Tab to the desired location in the Accordion container.
+2. Click and hold on the 10-dot handle icon on the component toolbar and move the Accordion Tab to the desired location in the Accordion container.

 Instructions for previous iteration of Accordion: